Andrew Danas is a Partner with Grove, Jaskiewicz and Cobert LLP. He represents clients on a wide variety of general commercial and regulatory issues.

 The American Bar Association Section of International Law 2019 Annual Conference (Washington April 2019)

-- When the Industry Standard is an Algorithm: Legal Issues in Developing and Implementing New Technology Standards for Multi-Party International Transactions
+• When the Industry Standard is an Algorithm: Legal Issues in Developing and Implementing New Technology Standards for Multi-Party International Transactions

-Transportation Lawyers Association Annual Meeting (May 2018)
+Transportation Lawyers Association Annual Meeting (Orlando, May 2018)

-- The Competitor Took the Trade Secrets – Did the UTSA Take the Unfair Competition Claims?
+• The Competitor Took the Trade Secrets – Did the UTSA Take the Unfair Competition Claims?

 The American Bar Association Section of International Law 2017 Spring Conference (Washington April 2017)

-- Disruptive and Emerging Technologies for and Beyond Transportation – Insurance and Liability Issues for the New Era
+• Disruptive and Emerging Technologies for and Beyond Transportation – Insurance and Liability Issues for the New Era

 The American Bar Association Section of International Law 2015 Fall Conference (Montreal October 2015)

-- Resolving Disputes on Your Terms: The Enforceability of Form Contract Choice-of-Law and Jurisdiction Clauses in Cross-Border Transactions: The U.S. Approach
+• Resolving Disputes on Your Terms: The Enforceability of Form Contract Choice-of-Law and Jurisdiction Clauses in Cross-Border Transactions: The U.S. Approach

 The Transportation & Logistics Council, Inc. 2012 Annual Conference (April 2012)

-- Importing & Exporting: New Developments in Ocean Pricing and Customs Supply Chain Security
+• Importing & Exporting: New Developments in Ocean Pricing and Customs Supply Chain Security

 44th Annual Transportation Law Institute (November 2011)

-- Key Transportation Contract Clauses For Today’s Changing Regulatory Environment – The International Perspective
+• Key Transportation Contract Clauses For Today’s Changing Regulatory Environment – The International Perspective

 American Bar Association Section of International Law Teleconference (August 2010)

-- International Antitrust Investigations in the Transportation Industry: The Pros and Cons of Seeking Government Leniency From Prosecution (moderator)
+• International Antitrust Investigations in the Transportation Industry: The Pros and Cons of Seeking Government Leniency From Prosecution (moderator)

 Transportation Lawyers Association Annual Meeting (May 2008)

-- Antitrust and the Transportation Industry: Enforcement is Here to Stay
+• Antitrust and the Transportation Industry: Enforcement is Here to Stay

 Recent Professional Articles